Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These two levels deal with the sounds of language, but from fundamentally different perspectives.
+These two levels both deal with the sounds of language, but from fundamentally different perspectives.
 Phonetics asks "what sounds exist and how are they made?" while phonology asks "how do sounds function in a particular language system?"

-Morphology sits at the crucial junction between sound and meaning, examining how languages package meaningful units into words.
+Morphology sits at the junction between sound and meaning, examining how languages package meaningful units into words.

-Compare: Phonology vs. Morphology—phonology deals with meaningless sound units (phonemes), while morphology deals with meaningful units (morphemes).
+Compare: Phonology vs. Morphology: phonology deals with meaningless sound units (phonemes), while morphology deals with meaningful units (morphemes).
 The difference between /k/ and /g/ is phonological; the difference between "cat" and "cats" is morphological.

 These two levels both operate at the sentence level but ask different questions.
 Syntax asks "how are words arranged?" while semantics asks "what does it mean?"

-Compare: Syntax vs. Semantics—"Colorless green ideas sleep furiously" is syntactically well-formed but semantically anomalous.
+Compare: Syntax vs. Semantics: "Colorless green ideas sleep furiously" is syntactically well-formed but semantically anomalous.
 Syntax judges structure; semantics judges meaning.
 Exam questions often test whether you can identify which level a problem belongs to.

 These levels move beyond the sentence itself to examine how context, speaker intention, and social dynamics shape communication.
-The key shift is from what language means in isolation to what speakers mean when they use it.
+The shift here is from what language means in isolation to what speakers mean when they use it.

 | Concept | Best Examples |